-Open plan spaces can make it hard to keep cooking smells and steam contained within the kitchen area, and noise will easily travel too, with no walls to muffle sound.
+In open plan kitchens it can be hard to keep cooking smells and steam contained, and noise will easily travel too, with no walls to muffle sound.

 Ensure there is sufficient means of extraction within the cooking space and locate your cooker and hob near a window and ideally at the point furthest away from living spaces.